SkyKings-Network/GuildBridgeBot/README.md

 # GuildBridgeBot

-GuildBridgeBot is a powerful tool that bridges communication between Hypixel's Minecraft guilds and Discord, enabling seamless interaction between guild members and Discord users.
+Guild Bridge Bot is a powerful tool that bridges communication between Hypixel's Minecraft guilds and Discord, enabling seamless interaction between guild members and Discord users.
 This bot ensures real-time relay of all guild messages, notifications, and events, facilitating better communication and management.

 ## Table of Contents
 - [Features](#features)